The White House and Google launch a new virtual tour with audio captions, Spanish translation

 “Not everyone can make the trip to Washington, D.C., to tour the White House, so she’s bringing the White House to them,” Alexander said.

-The tour is the first Google virtual tour of the White House to include audio captions for people with disabilities.
-The captions are narrated by White House social secretary Carlos Elizondo and pop up on the screen to offer viewers historical information on each of the rooms.

-It is also Google’s first virtual tour of the White House to have Spanish translation.
+It is also Google’s first virtual tour of the White House to have Spanish translation, and feature the official portraits of former President Barack Obama and former first lady Michelle Obama.

 The tour opens with a brief video of President Joe Biden and the first lady welcoming visitors, the same message that plays at the White House Visitors Center for those who visit in person.